The original Slick-50 (pre 1984) formula is now sold

 Q Is Xcelplus an "oil additive"?

-A No. Xcelplus is a "boundary lubricant".
+A No. Xcelplus is a "Metal treatment" and "Boundary Lubricant".
 It treats the

 Q Does Xcelplus contain PTFE (Poly Tetra Fluoro